melikpehlivanov/AuctionSystem/src/Core/Common/README.md

 ﻿# Common Layer

-This will contain all cross-cutting concerns.
+This will contain all cross-cutting concerns and has no dependencies at all.